Deep Sky (horse): 2009

 At the awards ceremony for the JRA Awards, Kon announced that he intended to race Deep Sky at the Prix de l'Arc de Triomphe if the horse won that year's Yasuda Kinen and Takarazuka Kinen.
 However, Deep Sky was not able to win either races, with the horse losing once again to Vodka at Yasuda, and to Dream Journey at Takarazuka.
 The horse was put to pasture at the Fantast Club in Hidaka with the intention to race in the autumn season again.
 It was there, however, that the horse's left forearm was found to be suffering from tendonitis, and the decision was made to retire him to stud soon after.
 A retirement ceremony was held at Sapporo Racecourse on August 30 and his JRA registration was taken down.

+Racing form

+Deep Sky raced in 17 races and achieved five wins with seven second placed and three third placed finish.
+The data available is based on JBIS and netkeiba.com.